Anthony Richardson (American football): 2024

 Richardson opened the season as the Colts' starter after recovering from shoulder surgery the previous year.
 He missed Weeks 5 and 6 with an oblique injury.
 In Week 8 against the Texans, Richardson completed 10 of 32 passes for 175 yards, a touchdown, and an interception.
 He also voluntarily took himself out for one play in the third quarter, stating that he "needed a breather" as the Colts lost 23–20.
 Richardson was benched the following week in favor of backup quarterback Joe Flacco.
 Prior to the benching, Richardson had generated an NFL-worst 44.4% completion percentage in six games.

 After two losses with Flacco, the Colts announced that Richardson would be the starter for the remainder of the season, beginning in their Week 11 matchup against the New York Jets.
 In his return as starter, Richardson completed 67% of his passes for a career-high 272 yards, a touchdown, and added two rushing scores, including the game-winner in the final minute as the Colts won 28–27.
 In Week 13, Richardson orchestrated a 19-play, 80-yard touchdown drive, capped off with a go-ahead two-point conversion with under 15 seconds left as the Colts came back to win 25–24 over the New England Patriots.
 Richardson missed the final two games of the season with a back injury as the Colts missed the playoffs with a loss in Week 17 to the New York Giants.
 He finished the season completing 47.7 percent of his 264 passing attempts for 1,814 yards, eight touchdowns, and 12 interceptions.
 He also rushed 86 times for 499 yards with six touchdowns.

 2025

 With the signing of quarterback Daniel Jones in March 2025, Richardson opened the offseason in a competition with Jones for the starting quarterback job.
 On August 19, Jones was named the starter, with Richardson named a backup to begin his third NFL season.
+On October 13, Richardson was placed on injured reserve after he fractured the orbital bone in his eye during pregame warmups the previous day.

+2026

+On April 30, 2026, the Colts declined the fifth-year option on Richardson's contract, making him a free agent after the 2026 season.